 This massive steak can be considered a larger T-bone, cut from the front of the short loin, which captures a larger part of the tenderloin (hence the bigger price tag).
 The USDA requires a steak’s tenderloin to be greater than or equal to 1¼ inches to achieve porterhouse classification.
 A porterhouse provides a great balance of pleasant chew on the sirloin side, and a buttery fine-grained tenderloin with a dark crust in our recipe for Charcoal-Grilled Porterhouse or T-Bone Steaks.

 This thin steak from the underside of the cow has an especially beefy flavor.
 Skirt steaks come from two different muscles and are sometimes labeled as inside skirt steak or outside skirt steak.
 Opt for the outside skirt steak.
 Avoid the inside skirt steak, as it is very chewy.
 If you’ve never grilled skirt steak before, our Grilled Mojo-Marinated Skirt Steak recipe is a good one to start with.
-(Learn more about shopping for a cooking skirt steak.)
+(Learn more about shopping for and cooking skirt steak.)